Qubik-Studios/Sneaky-Tree-Growing/README.md

 Reselling of this mod is prohibited!
 If you bought this mod please join our Discord and report the person who was selling this to you.

 ## Need Help?
 Join our Discord!
-The Installation process of the QuBOT Engine is easy and simple!
-In the docs you can find how to install the Bot and the basic setup.
 <div align="center">
     <a href="http://discord.qubik-studios.net" target="_blank" rel="noopener noreferrer"><img src="https://discordapp.com/api/guilds/759767022916599808/embed.png?style=banner3" alt="Discord" width="320" height="140" /></a>
     <br>